UnaCloud/unacloudIaaS2.0/README.md

 ## UnaCloud Server Deployment
 You can deploy the WAR file with Apache Tomcat 8.0 (preferred), or a server of your choice.
 You can go to http://tomcat.apache.org/tomcat-8.0-doc/deployer-howto.html  for more information about deployment.

+##UnaCloud Agent Deployment
+In order to deploy UnaCloud Agent in your infrastructure, you must download its files.
+The agent files could be downloaded from the web app route “/UnaCloudServices/updater”.
+Up next you must decompress the zip file, and copy the files contained in each agent machine.
+For each machine in your infrastructure, copy the uncompressed content in a directory of your choice.

+Now you must open a console and configure the local variables executing the client configuration program (“java –jar ClientConfigurer.jar”).
+This program will ask for the machine hostname (LOCAL_HOSTNAME, name used by the agent to identify itself against the server), VMWare “vmrun.exe” location (VMRUN_DIRECTORY, found on “C:\Program Files\VMware\VMware VIX\vmrun.exe” as default), VirtualBox “VBoxManage.exe” location (VBOX_DIRECTORY, found on “C:\Program Files\Oracle\VirtualBox\VBoxManage.exe” as default) and repository path (VM_REPO_PATH, directory used to copy and save the virtual machines) variables.
+You require to configure at least one hypervisor path and the repository location.
+If you don’t insert a specific hostname, the agent will use the machine hostname.

+Finally, when the configuration process is finished, you must add the ClientUpdater.jar file as a boot script, following these steps:
+*	Create a text file like the next one that will include commands in order to change the path and executes client updater jar.
+Save it as a .bat file.

+> ####startUnacloud.bat

+> cd C:/UnaCloud/

+> java –jar ClientUpdater-jar 1

+*	Open the Local Group Policy Editor (Type gpedit.msc from the start menu)
+*	In the console tree, click Scripts (Startup/Shutdown).
+The path is Computer Configuration\Windows Settings\Scripts (Startup/Shutdown)
+*	Click Startup and then Add…
+*	Insert the path of your .bat file on script name.
+*	Click ok and then ok.
+The next time that you restart the machine, it will start with UnaCloud Agent.

 #UnaCloud server configuration guide
 ## Creating Physical Laboratories
 UnaCloud sorts Physical machines by Laboratories for GUI convenience.
 By default, a Laboratory is created in the database to add physical machines to it.
 If you need to change or create more laboratories you must do it directly in the database.
 A physical machine is a desktop or dedicated machine that has UnaCloud agent installed and is used to deploy opportunistic virtual machines.
 Each physical machine is associated to a Laboratory.
 In order to create a physical machine, go to Administration\Infrastructure Management and click on a laboratory.
 Then, you can click the new icon to add physical machines.

 On the popup panel, insert your Physical Machine parameters.
 Do this step for each machine in your infrastructure.
 As an example we have the next Machine on our UnaCloud instance:
 * Name: ISC401 (should be the hostname of the machine, on windows you can get it executing hostname on command line console)
 * IP Address: 157.253.201.141